jakesutton/slack-shareto-command/README.md

 Have you ever wanted to share something awesome with a channel on Slack and had to do something like this?

-a) Join the channel
+1. Join the channel
-b) Share your wonderful content
+2. Share your wonderful content
-c) Leave the channel
+3. Leave the channel

 Well, I have created a slash commend to help you!